fix8developer/deploy-flask-postgresql-ubuntu-aws-ec2/README.md

     sudo systemctl reload apache2
     ```

-### Step 20: If the application was cloned from [(build-an-item-catalog-application)](https://github.com/fix8developer/udacity-buid-an-item-catalog-application.git), the following modifications are required
+### ✏️ Step 20: Modify the Cloned Application

 ---

+If the application was cloned from [(build-an-item-catalog-application)](https://github.com/fix8developer/udacity-buid-an-item-catalog-application.git), the following modifications are required:

 * Edit the project.py file and move the app.secret_key out of ...